top of page

 My first visit to a club favorite

 Geared up and feeling philosophical, we stepped back out into the sweltering heat.
-It wasn't long before we rode into our first real shower.
-Funny how 75-degree rain feels downright chilly when you’ve been simmering in 90-degree humidity.
+Shortly after, we rode into our first real shower.
+Funny how 75-degree rain feels downright chilly after simmering in 90-degree humidity.
 That "refreshing" blast lasted about five minutes.
-Then we rode through another, and another, each one a little less intense but a little warmer than the last.
-It was like riding through a car wash on the fritz.

 By the time I squished my way back into Niceville, I was thoroughly soaked.
 I’m pretty sure I could have poured a half-cup of water out of each boot.